FOPA Festival 2025:

 3. perceived in its wake?

 The second iteration of our Festival will be an unorthodox gathering of fragments and formats.
 It’ll be a space for public transmission, not dull formality.
 It’ll be for research that resists extraction, for knowledge and truths that aren’t easily audited.
-Across modes, participants will engage types of working that hover between institution and improvisation.
+Across modes, participants and attendees will engage types of working that hover between institution and improvisation.

 We welcome anyone that has ideas about the future of para-academia - educators without classrooms, researchers without grants, artists without audiences, and those building new architectures of meaning from the ruins of credentialed certainty.